Manchester United news: Solskjaer tells flops to play well in pre-season for chance at future | Goal.com

 United were sixth when Solskjaer took charge and they finished in that position in May, with their form fluctuating in that five-month period.

-There are likely to be more arrivals and departures before the 2019-20 season begins, with Paul Pogba's agent on Friday saying the France midfielder wanted to leave Old Trafford.
+There are likely to be more arrivals and departures before the 2019-20 season begins, with Paul Pogba's agent on Friday saying the France midfielder wanted to leave Old Trafford and Romelu Lukaku having been heavily linked with a Serie A switch.

 Solskjaer said a first half-season in charge allowed him to accrue "great knowledge", and he feels he knows where improvements are required as United attempt to become a team that can rival Manchester City and Liverpool for league honours.

-"At Manchester United, and in the Premier League, I have to say, you have to be at our best for long, long periods," Solskjaer told United's official website.
+"At Manchester United, and in the Premier League, I have to say, you have to be at our best for long, long periods," Solskjaer said.

 "You've got to be consistent.
 You can see the top two teams last season were so consistent.
 We've got to get up there so that's great knowledge and learning for us, and great experience.